anetacamo/pipegame/README.md

 - animate water flow
 - add more dynamic score
+- add extra score when end pipe is reached
 - slow down on big pipe
 - score should become 0 on game lost
 - BUG: score added also on a non-matching or non-existing tile
 - disable interaction with the board on game lost
+- on let the water flow speedup the water too

 ### DONE!